Skip to main content

 • Electrical safe up to 1,000V

-• Non-toxic formula — safe around kids and pets
+• Non-toxic, water-based formula — safe around kids and pets

 Cons